-- (A) Not be located in shore impact zone except as water-oriented accessory structure according to Section 5.3.2.B. - (B) Be free standing. - (C) Have no railings. - (D) Be a maximum of 250 square feet in size.
-Up to 400 square feet in size is allowed with an approved and implemented Stormwater Management Plan according to Section 10.15 of this Ordinance. - (E) Not be more than one foot below or above natural ground level. - (F) Construction complies with all provisions of Sections 10.13 and 10.15 of this Ordinance - (G) The maximum Impervious Surface limits in 10.12.7 for the Lot shall not be exceeded.

-(4) Stairways, Lifts, and Landings.
+- C. The structure or facility must be treated to reduce visibility as viewed from public waters and adjacent shorelands by vegetation, topography, increased setbacks or color, assuming summer, leaf-on conditions. - D. The structure or facility must not be designed or used for human habitation and must not contain sewage treatment facilities. - 3.
+Patios and Uncovered at Grade Decks.
+Each lot may have one (1) permitted patio or uncovered at grade deck and shall comply with the following standards: - A. Minimum OHWL setback: 100' - B. Not be located in the bluff or shore impact zone - C. Free standing. - D. Have no railings. - E. A maximum of 400 square feet in size. - F. Not be more than one foot below or above natural ground level. - G. Construction complies with all provisions of [Sections 10.12](#) and [10.14](#) of this Ordinance - H. The maximum Impervious Surface limits in Section 10.11.2 for the Lot shall not be exceeded. - 4.
+Stairways, Lifts, and Landings.
 Stairways and lifts are the preferred alternative to major topographic alterations for achieving access up and down bluffs and steep slopes to shore areas.
-Stairways and lifts must meet the following design requirements.

-- (A) Stairways and lifts must not exceed four (4) feet in width on residential Lots.
-Wider stairways may be used for commercial properties, public open space recreational properties, and planned unit developments. - (B) Landings for stairways and lifts on residential lots must not exceed thirty-two (32) square feet in area.
-Landings larger than thirty-two (32) square feet may be used for commercial properties, public open space recreational properties and planned unit developments. - (C) Canopies or roofs are not allowed on stairways, lifts or landings. - (D) Stairways, lifts and landings may be either constructed above the ground on posts or pilings or placed into the ground, provided they are designed and built in a manner that ensures control of soil erosion demonstrated with a plan produced by a licensed engineer. - (E) Stairways, lifts and landings must be located in the most visually inconspicuous portions of lots, as viewed from the surface of the public water assuming summer, leaf-on conditions, whenever practical. - (F) Facilities such as ramps, lifts, or mobility paths for physically handicapped persons are also allowed for achieving access to shore areas, provided that the dimensional and performance standards of sub items (A) to (E) are complied with in addition to the requirements of Minnesota Rules, chapter 1340.

-(5) Significant Historic Sites.
+Stairways and lifts must meet the following design requirements. - A. Stairways and lifts must not exceed four (4) feet in width on residential Lots.
+Wider stairways may be used for commercial properties, public open space recreational properties, and planned unit developments. - B. Landings for stairways and lifts on residential lots must not exceed thirty-two (32) square feet in area.
+Landings larger than thirty-two (32) square feet may be used for commercial properties, public open space recreational properties and planned unit developments. - C. Canopies or roofs are not allowed on stairways, lifts or landings. - D. Stairways, lifts and landings may be either constructed above the ground on posts or pilings or placed into the ground, provided they are designed and built in a manner that ensures control of soil erosion demonstrated with a plan produced by a licensed engineer. - E. Stairways, lifts and landings must be located in the most visually inconspicuous portions of lots, as viewed from the surface of the public water assuming summer, leaf-on conditions, whenever practical. - F. Facilities such as ramps, lifts, or mobility paths for physically handicapped persons are also allowed for achieving access to shore areas, provided that the dimensional and performance standards of sub items (A) to (E) are complied with in addition to the requirements of Minnesota Rules, chapter 1340. - 5.
+Significant Historic Sites.
 No structure may be placed on a Significant Historic Site in a manner that affects the values of the site unless adequate information about the site has been removed and documented in a public repository.

-(6) Steep Slopes.
-A licensed professional engineer must evaluate possible soil erosion impacts and development visibility from Public Waters.
+6. Steep Slopes.
+A licensed engineer must evaluate possible soil erosion impacts and development visibility from Public Waters.
 This report would be given to the Zoning Administrator and Pine County before issuing a permit for construction of roads, driveways, structures, on-site sewage treatment systems or other improvements on Steep Slopes.
 When determined necessary, conditions must be attached to issued permits to prevent erosion and to preserve existing vegetation screening of structures, vehicles, and other facilities as viewed from the surface of Public Waters, assuming summer, leaf-on vegetation.

-10.11.3 Height of Structures.
+10.11.4 Height of Structures.
 All structures in residential districts, except churches and non-residential agricultural structures, must not exceed twenty-five (25) feet in height.